 Did you notice how often you’re in the mood to do some cleaning around your room when you’re supposed to be studying?
 Or perhaps organize your closet or catch up on emails?
 That’s because when you are not committed, your brain is looking for any excuse to get distracted.
 By giving meaning to the words, closing yourself away from distractions, and understanding the information, you will memorize everything better.

-The truest secrets of memorization imply engaging your mind to its best abilities.
+The truest secrets of memorization involve engaging your mind to its best abilities.
 These will help you pass your exams and succeed later in life, simply because these are skills that will always come in handy.
 Your brain is incredibly complex and capable of greatness.
 You have the ability to unlock it.
 All you need to know is how to apply the right techniques.